 Whether at home or in the work place, you gain absolutely nothing by heating rooms that are not in use.
 If there are rooms that aren’t being used or won’t be used for many hours at a time, turn off the radiators in these rooms and keep the door closed to prevent cold air from escaping and circulating into occupied spaces.

 The temptation to drive everywhere during winter is strong.
 However, if you walk or take the bus to work throughout most of the year, you should try your hardest not to get out of this habit.
 Just think about how many harmful chemicals are being released every year by the thousands of people who switch to driving their cars to avoid the cold.
 Try to save car journeys for only those truly awful winter days and stick to your normal routine as much as possible.
 If you wrap up sufficiently warm you will be able to brace the walk or bus journey, and you’ll avoid getting stuck in rush hour traffic, too.

 7. Get the Heater Serviced

 An old, non-efficient heater does no one any good in winter.
-If you own a business, you have a responsibility to keep your employees working conditions at a reasonable temperature.
+If you own a business, you have a responsibility to keep your employees working conditions at a reasonable temperature with the use of warehouse heating systems.
 Unreliable heaters are liable to break unexpectedly, and winter is the worse possible time of year for this to happen.
 Heaters should be serviced annually to ensure they are working properly.
 Well-maintained heaters are also much more energy efficient.
 If you’re looking for commercial heating systems, contact Heritage Heating and Cooling today to find out about our services.